Table of Contents

 sure it has ‘Accelerated’ in the title.
 It must be class.

-The ‘Accelerated’ has absolutely nothing to do with getting paid faster so wipe that notion out of your head.
+The ‘Accelerated’ has absolutely nothing to do with getting paid faster, so remove that notion from your mind.

 Yes, I know we’re starting to get tangled up with lots of terms here, but remember what I said about confusedly trying to solve for ‘x’ on the blackboard?
 This is like that.